 Change the last paragraph in 10.36.11 as follows

+A CDMG AP or PCP may allocate a pair of STAs to perform SLS on an alternative channel.
 A CDMG STA may reuse the transmit sector indicated by the Sector Select field obtained from the operating channel which is the primary channel on an alternative channel with the same channel width, and vice-versa.
-If an SPR frame with the Beamforming Training field equal to 1 is received from a CDMG STA, the CDMG AP or PCP may configure a channel for the initiator and the responder designated by the initiator to perform BF training according to the AllocationType field in the SPR frame.
-The SPR frame contains channel allocation request in the AllocationType field and BF Control field for the pair of BF initiator and responder.
+If an SPR frame with the Beamforming Training field equal to 1 is received from a CDMG initiator STA, the CDMG AP or PCP may configure a channel for the initiator and the responder designated by the initiator to perform BF training according to the AllocationType field in the SPR frame.
+The SPR frame contains channel allocation request in the AllocationType field and BF Control field for the initiator and responder that form a BF pair.
 If the NoPrimaryChannel subfield in the BF Control field is equal to 1 and the Beamforming Training field is equal to 1 in the SPR frame, the CDMG AP or PCP can allocate SPs on an alternative channel using the EDMG Extended Schedule element included in a DMG Beacon frame or an Announce framefor the initiator and the responder.
 If the CDMG AP or PCP receives SPR frames from multiple pairs of initiators and responders, the CDMG AP or PCP may allocate time overlapping SPs on designated channels with different channel numbers for different pairs of STAs to perform an SLS.